 \ourmethod is a vision encoder-free LMM that relies on a specialized tokenizer to abstract input point clouds into a set of tokens for a decoder-only LLM~\cite{qwen25}. \ourmethod is designed to be parameter- and compute-efficient.
 It progressively reduces the input token count while enhancing their semantic and spatial information (Fig.~\ref{fig:overview}).
 We first compute point-level features with a lightweight multi-layer perceptron~(MLP) that capture only local context and partition the point cloud into $M$ superpoints via geometric clustering~\cite{landrieu2018large} (\S\ref{sec:superpoint_tokenization}).
 We then average-pool the features within each superpoint to obtain candidate 3D tokens.
 We serialize the superpoints and employ the Fast Fourier Transform (FFT) on the sequence to further encapsulate contextual information.
-This FFT-based context enhancer applies low-pass filtering to capture context (\S\ref{sec:fft_enhancer}).
-We formulate a graph information merging strategy to further aggregate semantic and spatial information into $T$ clusters ($T < M$), resulting in the final $T$ visual tokens of 3D scence~(\S\ref{sec:graph_merging}).
+This FFT-based context enhancer applies frequency weighting to capture context (\S\ref{sec:fft_enhancer}).
+We introduce a graph-based token merging strategy to further aggregate semantic and spatial information into $T$ clusters ($T{<}M$), yielding the final $T$ visual tokens for the 3D scene~(\S\ref{sec:graph_merging}).
 These tokens, together with the text and user prompts, are fed into a prompt embedding~(\S\ref{sec:prompt}) whose outputs serve as inputs to the LLM.
-Lastly, we enrich global context by training Fourier-augmented LoRA adapters on the low-pass filtered tokens in the frequency domain (\S\ref{sec:lora_fft}).
+Lastly, we enrich global context by training Fourier-augmented LoRA adapters on the weighted tokens in the frequency domain (\S\ref{sec:lora_fft}).